MabinzaN/EntityFramework.Docs/entity-framework/ef6/index.md

 ---
 # Entity Framework 6

 Entity Framework 6 (EF6) is a tried and tested data access technology with many years of features and stabilization.
-It first released in 2008, as part of .NET Framework 3.5 SP1 and Visual Studio 2008 SP1.
+It was first released in 2008, as part of .NET Framework 3.5 SP1 and Visual Studio 2008 SP1.
 Starting with the EF4.1 release it has shipped as the [EntityFramework NuGet package](https://www.nuget.org/packages/EntityFramework/) - currently one of the most popular packages on NuGet.org.

 The Entity Framework 6 documentation is currently available at [msdn.com/data/ef](http://msdn.com/data/ef).